Hugo132645/gesture_recognition/README.md

 ## Files
 - **data_creation.py** – Script for recording hand gesture images using a webcam.
-- **merge_data.py** – Script for merging multiple gesture datasets into one.
+- **merge_datasets.py** – Script for merging multiple gesture datasets into one.
-- **gesture_dataset.ipynb** – Jupyter notebook for testing, training, and experimenting with models.
+- **gesture_recognition.ipynb** – Jupyter notebook for testing, training, and experimenting with models.

 ## Research Goals
 - Investigate how AI can interpret hand gestures reliably.